 Andrew also lectures on public M&A in the Masters Course at The University of Sydney and is ranked in both Chambers and Best Lawyers.

 Andrew regularly advises clients on complex, innovative and strategic transactions.
-A snapshot of his key recent experience includes advising:

 - Sydney Aviation Alliance - the Australian-led consortium comprising IFM Australian Infrastructure Fund, AustralianSuper, Australian Retirement Trust, IFM Global Infrastructure Fund and Global Infrastructure Partners – on its A$32 billion (EV) acquisition of Sydney Airport.
 This was the largest the takeover and the largest infrastructure deal in Australian corporate history